aarong/feedme-client/README.md

 attempt to reopen the server feed.
 Returns nothing.

-If the transport encounters an immediate problem transmitting a message to the server then the client state may synchronously become `disconnected`.
+If the transport encounters an immediate problem transmitting a message to the server then the client state will synchronously become `disconnected` and the feed state will synchronously become `closed`.

 Errors thrown: